 - Ladle into bowl and serve with bacon and more fresh herbs.

 Tip: If you want a thicker stew, remove a cup of the broth from the pan and whisk with a tablespoon of flour.
-Add slurry back to the pan.
+Add the slurry back to the pan.